I grew up in Croatia – with warm lunches, lots of free time and playdates outside.

-I enjoyed all sort of student activities, and by the third year, I felt like I was learning all about pathways (the Jaks and the Hedgehogs) without ever having seen a real patient, so I enrolled in medicine as well.
+By the third year, I felt like I was learning all about pathways inside the cells of the human body (the Jaks and the Hedgehogs) without ever having seen a real patient and heard from them about their symptoms – so I enrolled in medicine as well.

-For my first internship, I studied diabetic (type 2) kidney disease and for the first time started thinking about the role of nutrition and lifestyle in disease prevention.
+For my first internship, I studied diabetic (type 2) kidney disease, a secondary complication of having type 2 diabetes.
+For the first time, I started thinking about the role of prevention, specifically nutrition and lifestyle.

-There wasn’t much information about nutrition or lifestyle medicine during my classes, but during medical rotations, I heard an internist say: “a patient at internal medicine never falls out of the blue sky!” – which made me think of patients in terms of their context, not just their disease.
+There wasn’t much information about nutrition or lifestyle medicine during my classes, so I had to mostly dig up information on it by myself from PubMed, books and online.
+During medical rotations, I did notice doctors talking about it though, because they also noticed patterns within their patient groups.
+I once heard an internist say: “a patient at internal medicine never falls out of the blue sky!” – which made me think of patients in terms of their context.
 I loved meeting patients and learning about their environment, and each patient’s individual predisposing and luxating factors.

 In 2012 I started writing a blog with healthy recipes (evidence-based), which went on to evolve into information about disease prevention.

-Coincidentally, the next year I followed an honours programme where I learned about intrinsic motivation – which is actually a crucial tool for getting to know what makes someone tick – and essential for helping people reach sustainable behavioural change.
+The next year I followed an honours programme where I learned about intrinsic motivation – which was super awesome because this is actually an essential tool for helping people reach sustainable behavioural change.